mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    - https://github.com/F5Networks/f5-azure-arm-templates
    - Scroll down to the List of F5 ARM templates for Azure deployments to the section titled Deploying the BIG-IP VE in Azure
    - 3 NICs
    - Click PAYG Deploy to Azure
    |image101|

 #.
 You will be redirected to portal.azure.com

-   -Log into the azure portal when prompted
+   - Log into the azure portal when prompted
-   -Username : x-student#@f5custlabs.onmicrosoft.com
+   - Username : x-student#@f5custlabs.onmicrosoft.com
-   -Password:  ChangeMeNow123
+   - Password:  ChangeMeNow123

 #.
 Complete the Customized template with the following values **(don’t follow the screen shot)**